Jaron-Wilson/minecraftPlugins/README.md

    </details>

 <details open>
-   <summary> TRY1 Project: </summary>
+   <summary> CustomBossesAndWeapons Project: </summary>
-   <p>Try1 Is a project that I a doing and The custom items is from SyntaxError, and I made it so you will not get errors and no null pointers.<p>
+   <p>CustomBossesAndWeapons Is a project that I a doing and The custom items is from SyntaxError, and I made it so you will not get errors and no null pointers.<p>
    <a href=https://www.youtube.com/c/SyntaxErrorYT>SyntaxError's Youtube</a>

 To build it into a jar (intellij):